 Here we have an overview of the Littrow area.
 There are many features of interest here.
-The upper right image is the overview which represents the level of detail in average seeing through a 6" telescope.
-Find the circular "bay" le Monnier on the eastern shore of Mare Serenitatis and the rest is pretty easy.
+The upper right image is the overview which represents the level of detail in average seeing through a 6″ telescope.
+Find the circular “bay” le Monnier on the eastern shore of Mare Serenitatis, and the rest is pretty straightforward.

 The inset on the bottom right identifies the various Littrow rilles by the roman numeral designations of the various branches/segments.
-There are some reference crater diameters with which to assess your seeing and resolution floor.
+In addition, there are some reference crater diameters to assess your seeing and resolution floor.

-The upper right inset is a enlargement of the Apollo 17 landing and excursion area.
-There are actually several largish landmarks use by the Apollo astronauts which you can catch in a small telescope.
-The massifs, South and North, are plainly visible.
-The "Twin Peaks", designated Hill F and A during the mission, are also detectable, as is "Family Mountain" or Hill E.
+The upper right inset is an enlargement of the Apollo 17 landing and excursion area.
+There are several largish landmarks used by the Apollo astronauts, which you can catch in a small telescope.
+The massifs, South and North, are visible.
+The “Twin Peaks”, designated Hill F and A during the mission, are also detectable, as is “Family Mountain” or Hill E.

 Above, a couple of views of the Taurus-Littrow valley from the Apollo 17 image archive.
-The left image is from the LEM while still on approach for landing--"out the porthole" literally!
-The second is on the surface with the famous Tycho Landslide spreading out just short of the horizon as a lighter colored horizontal streak radiating away from the N. Massif.
+The left image is from the LEM while still on approach for landing–“out the porthole,” literally!
+The second is on the surface, with the famous Tycho Landslide spreading out just short of the horizon as a lighter-colored horizontal streak radiating from the N. Massif.

 Proceeding north, the next area of interest is the G. Bond/Römer area, illustrated below…

-You'll notice that the terrae in this area has an appearance of being "swept" from the upper right to the lower left.
-This is sculpture created by the ejecta flow from the Crisium basin impact.
+The terrae in this area appears to be “swept” from the upper right to the lower left.
+A sculpture created by the ejecta flow from the Crisium basin impact.

 The next area of interest is the area immediately surrounding Posidonius and Posidonius itself…

 The left image is an overview and also identifies the various clefts within Posidonius by their roman numeral designations.
-(Rille systems are identified this way in two publications, the LAC charts and the Lunar Quadrant maps from the U. of Arizona sold by Sky & telescope. the latter are very inexpensive and map rilles much more extensively than Rukl's does.)
+(Rille systems are identified this way in two publications, the LAC charts and the Lunar Quadrant maps from the U. of Arizona sold by Sky & telescope.
+The latter is inexpensive and maps rilles much more extensively than Rukl’s.)

-The feature most easily seen inside Posidonius is the massive block that separated from the wall on the crater's right side in the image above.
-It continues in an arc that more or less follows the original rim, making a sort of inner, false rim.
-This has no desigantion that I am aware of.
-As seeing improves, the rille system exposes itself; I and II being the easiest to discern and the remainder increasingly difficult.
+The feature most easily seen inside Posidonius is the massive block separated from the wall on the crater’s right side in the image above.
+It continues in an arc that follows the original rim, making an inner, false rim.
+It has no known designation.
+As seeing improves, the rille system exposes itself; I and II is the easiest to discern, and the remainder increasingly difficult.

-There is another discreet feature worth looking for here: the unnamed rille that crosses Rima G. Bond near it northerly terminus crater (Hall J, 8km).
-This is one of those features that is barely shown on the Lunar Orbiter iimge of this area (IV-079-H1) but is quite plain visually in more favorable lighting.
+Another discreet feature worth looking for here is the unnamed rille that crosses Rima G. Bond near its northerly terminus crater (Hall J, 8km).
+This is one of those features that is barely shown on the Lunar Orbiter image of this area (IV-079-H1) but is quite plain visually in more favorable lighting.

-Last (like death itself) is Lacus Mortis, the spookily named "Lake of Death", named by pioneering selenographer Giovanni Riccioli in 1651.
-Nearly all of the names of the large dark features on the Moon that we are familiar with today originated on Riccioli's map.
-Why "Lake of death"? i don't think anyone but Riccioli could answer that...
+Last is Lacus Mortis, the spookily named “Lake of Death”, named by pioneering selenographer Giovanni Riccioli in 1651.
+Nearly all of the names of the prominent dark features on the Moon that we are familiar with today originated on Riccioli’s map.
+Why “Lake of death”?
+Nobody but Riccioli could answer that.

-Lacus Mortis is a flooded, floor fractured crater of 155km diameter created in pre-imbrium times.
-The crater flooded in the late Imbrium period, probably from the east as well as from floor vents within it's interior.
-Much later, (about 3 billion years later actually) the prominent crater on it's floor, Burg, was formed in the Copernican era, sometime since about 800 million years ago.
+Lacus Mortis is a flooded, floor-fractured crater of 155km diameter created in pre-imbrium times.
+The crater flooded in the late Imbrium period, probably from the east and from floor vents within its interior.
+Much later (about 3 billion years later, actually), the prominent crater on its floor, Burg, was formed in the Copernican era, sometime about 800 million years ago.

 The rilles within Lacus Mortis are of the linear variety, stress fractures caused by localized uplift of the floor.
 These differ from arculate rilles not only in shape but in their genesis.
 Arculate rilles were formed as a result of maria subsidence, the maria sinking under the weight of their own pooled lava emplacements.
-But the straight or linear rilles were usually formed as a result of localized uplift, usually in the floors of larger lava flooded craters.
+But the straight or linear rilles were usually formed due to localized uplift, usually in the floors of larger lava-flooded craters.

-It's been my experience that all these rilles are quite faint and dificult to discern if the seeing isn't above average.
-I and II are definately the easiest, III and IV quite difficult.
+It’s been my experience that all these rilles are quite faint and difficult to discern if the seeing isn’t above average.
+I and II are definitely the easiest, III and IV are quite difficult.